py-bbn

 nx.Graph or nx.DiGraph.

-pybbn.serde.dict_to_model(data: Dict[str, Any]) ReasoningModel
+pybbn.serde.dict_to_model(data: dict[str, Any]) ReasoningModel

 Convert dictionary to reasoning model.